 You will be assessed against the learning outcomes set out in each unit specification using the marking criteria to determine the actual mark.
-Each Unit Specification outlines the Grading grid.
+Each Unit Specification outlines the Marking Criteria.
+The table below gives you an indication of how marks are graded.